havefnubb/havefnubb/dev/README.md

-A Vagrant configuration and a Docker configuration are available to execute havefnubb on your computer to develop and test it.
+A Docker configuration is available to execute havefnubb on your computer to develop and test it.

-You have to install Docker or VirtualBox and Vagrant on your computer.
+You have to install Docker on your computer.

 With Docker
 ===================